 Mamallapuram – The Workshop of the Pallavas

-Narasimhavarman I, the son and successor of Mahendravarman I, continued the tradition of the rock-cut temples.
+Narasimhavarman I (630-668 CE), the son and successor of Mahendravarman I, continued the tradition of the rock-cut temples.
 However, and surprisingly, Pallava cave temples of post-Mahendra period are only found in and near Mamallapuram but nowhere else in the whole Pallava dominion.
-Mamallapuram exhibits the zenith of the Pallava architecture in every sense.
+Mamallapuram exhibits the zenith of the Pallava rock-cut architecture in every sense.
 We find here cave temples of simple Mahendra type and also of much advanced types belonging to the later period of Narasimhavarman I and later Pallava kings.

 The cave temples of Mamallapuram retained the basic thought of a rock-cut temple, as crystallized during Mahendra period, however, in addition, these also demonstrate various advancements suggesting gradual development.
 Due to this gradual development observed in these monuments, scholars have suggested multiple authorship.
 For the moment, we will skip the authorship topic as it is being addressed as a separate chapter in this series.

 Within the category of the cave temples, Mamallapuram provides various examples of different designs and styles.
-We find here simple temples with a front portico and a central cell in the inner wall, a front portico and multiple cells in the inner wall, cave temple without a front portico, cave temple with two porticos comprising of mukha and ardha mandapas and various other elements of decorations and motifs.
+We find here simple temples with a front portico and a central cell in the rear wall, a front portico and multiple cells in the rear wall, cave temple without a front portico, cave temple with two porticos comprising of mukha- and ardha-mandapas and various other elements of decorations and motifs.
 These temples are left in various state of completeness, few almost complete, few as work in progress and few barely started.
-Therefore, the town reflects the character of a workshop in its true sense.
+Therefore, the town reflects a character of a workshop in its true sense.
 The topic of the degree of completeness with its reasons and impacts is addressed in a separate chapter of this series.